-- 1) The permittee must notify the District Engineer (DE), Rock Island District, for authorization of this Regional General Permit (RP).
-The notification must include detailed drawings and sufficient information to determine if the proposed work conforms to the criteria and conditions of the RP, as well as a mitigation plan (see Section D), if unavoidable stream or wetland impacts will occur as a part of the project.
-Department of the Army permit application (ENG Form 4345) should be used for this purpose and is available to download at the Rock Island District Corps Regulatory (District) webpage.
-If the Corps determines that the work meets the provisions of the RP and no extraordinary conditions exist that warrant evaluation as an individual permit, the proponent will be notified to proceed. - 2) The time limit for submittals ends 60 days prior to the expiration of the RP, unless the RP is modified, reissued or revoked.
+- 1) The permittee must notify the District Engineer (DE), Rock Island District, for authorization of this Regional General Permit (RGP).
+The notification must include detailed drawings and sufficient information to determine if the proposed work conforms to the criteria and conditions of the RGP, as well as a mitigation plan (see Section D), for stream or wetland impacts that will occur as a part of the project.
+Department of the Army (DA) permit application (ENG Form 4345) should be used for this purpose and is available to download at the Rock Island District Corps Regulatory (District) webpage. - 2) The time limit for submittals ends 60 days prior to the expiration of the RP, unless the RP is modified, reissued or revoked.
 If you find that you need more time to complete the authorized activity, submit your request for a time extension to this office for consideration at least one month before that date is reached.
-If you commence or are under contract to commence this activity before the date the RP is modified or revoked, you will have twelve months from this date to complete your activity under the present terms and conditions of this RP. - 3) If the project impacts an Outstanding Iowa Water, an individual 401 Water Quality Certification must be obtained and permittee shall not begin work on the activity until a 401 is issued by the State or waived by the DE. - 4) You must maintain the activity authorized by this permit in good condition and in conformance with the terms and conditions of this permit.
+If you commence or are under contract to commence this activity before the date the RP is modified or revoked, you will have twelve months from this date to complete your activity under the present terms and conditions of this RP. - 3) This permit may not be used to construct a pond on an Outstanding Iowa Water (OIW) or on a protected stream listed in [Iowa Administrative Code 567-72(455)B].
+In addition, this permit may not be used to impact jurisdictional springs, seeps, fens, or bogs. - 4) You must maintain the activity authorized by this permit in good condition and in conformance with the terms and conditions of this permit.
 You are not relieved of this requirement if you abandon the permitted activity, although you may make a good faith transfer to a third party.
 If you sell the property associated by this permit, you must obtain the signature of the new owner in the space provided and forward a copy of the permit to this office to validate the transfer of this authorization.
 Should you wish to cease to maintain the authorized activity or should you desire to abandon it without a good faith transfer, you must obtain a modification of this permit from this office, which may require restoration of the area. - 5) If you discover any previously unknown historic or archaeological remains while accomplishing the activity authorized by this permit, you must immediately notify this office of what you have found.
-We will initiate the Federal and state coordination required to determine if the remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. - 6) You must allow representatives from this office to inspect the authorized activity at any time deemed necessary to ensure that it is being or has been accomplished in accordance with the terms and conditions of your permit.
+We will initiate the Federal and state coordination required to determine if the remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places. - 6) You must allow representatives from this office to inspect the authorized activity at any time deemed necessary to ensure that it is being or has been accomplished in accordance with the terms and conditions of your permit. - 7) This activity shall be designed to pass appropriate normal high flows. - 8) This activity shall not result in the inundation of any upstream property without providing legal documentation of permission, such as an easement. - 9) Spillways should be designed to operate safely for the life of the structure and at the discharges and pressures which would be experienced under all normal or flood flow conditions - 10) The permittee is responsible for obtaining all other required federal, state, and local permits. - 11) Activities in spawning areas during spawning seasons must be avoided to the maximum extent practicable. - 12) Activities shall not occur in areas of concentrated shellfish populations. - 13) During construction, best management practices must be utilized to protect water quality and minimize the impacts of stormwater runoff.